Shafik46/DAP_Project/readme.txt

 9. EV_registration data is huge to pull through api. download that file and drop it in code folder in order to picked up by airflow https://catalog.data.gov/dataset/electric-vehicle-title-and-registration-activity

+10. Now trigger the pipeline (make sure the dag file is in dag folder, .py file in code folder as mounted on the docker or else airflow won't recognise)